sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 ## Setting up the compass alignment

 INAV's default Orientation Preset is `CW270FLIP`.
-Although this value is based on the orientation of the magnetometer chip on its PCB, chosen by the manufacturer.
-With respect to the Arrow direction they provide on their GNSS module.
+This value is based on the orientation of the magnetometer chip on its PCB, chosen by the manufacturer.
+With respect to the Arrow direction they provide facing the front of the aircraft.
+Or the plug facing the rear of the aircraft.

 * Circled in _Red_ at the base of the GNSS unit.
 Is the QMC5883 magnetometer chip **with its white DOT providing an axis magnetic bearing reference based on the internal coil**.